-The point is made that the NPS-UD has immediate effect, so in the meantime, proposals (such as this submission) must interpret 'significant development capacity' in the context of the overall intent and purpose of the NPS-UD as articulated in the NPS-UD objectives and policies.
+The point is made that the NPS-UD 2020 has immediate effect, so in the meantime, proposals (such as this submission) must interpret 'significant development capacity' in the context of the overall intent and purpose of the NPS-UD as articulated in the NPS-UD objectives and policies.

-We have assessed the proposal against the NPS-UD (Appendix 10).
-Importantly, this assessment concludes that the rezoning proposal is a fundamental inconsistency with Map A of Chapter 6 but is consistent with the approach of the NPS-UD for significant development capacity.
+An assessment of the proposal against the NPS-UD 2020 concludes that the rezoning proposal is a fundamental inconsistency with Map A of Chapter 6 changes and social and affordability needs identified in a HDCA, FDS or outcomes identified in any relevant Development Plan; and but is consistent with the approach of the NPS-UD for significant development capacity.